ste93/yarp-websocket-library/README.md

 steps required to make it working

-- install npm
+- install npm (`sudo apt install npm` in ubuntu)

+- install node-typescript (`sudo apt install node-typescript` in ubuntu)

-- npm install (from this directory)
+- `npm install` (from this directory)

-- install node-typescript

-- compile tipescript with tsc -p .
+- compile tipescript with `tsc`

 you have your javascript library in the javascript folder

+otherwise you can directly import it via web by referring it with